 Frankincense is one of the most traditional incense choices for meditation.
 It is known for it’s calming effect on the nervous system, which has been scientifically proven as it actually contains phytochemicals which affect the cerebral cortex and limbic systems.

 Frankincense has a scent that’s earthy and woody with a hint of citrus.
+You can also go for frankincense and myrrh incense (like this one) to reap the calming benefits of both.

 Amber incense has a sweet fragrance, that is woody and floral and is great for emotional balance.